Hugo Goetz: Later life

-Goetz was engaged to Louise Guerin in September 1908, to marry in November of that year.
-The couple married on November 11, 1908, at the Hotel Jullen with immediate family in attendance.
-By 1919, Goetz was President of the Para Auto Company, and was the owner of a 9-story Apartment building at 3400 Sheridan Road in Chicago.
+Goetz was engaged to Marie Louise Guerin in September 1908, and married on November 8, 1908, at the Hotel Julien with immediate family in attendance.
+Guerin had been a Chicago resident since 1903, when she moved with her family from Ottawa.

+By 1919, Goetz was president of the Para Auto Company, and was the owner of a 9-story Apartment building at 3400 Sheridan Road in Chicago.
 In September 1931, Goetz was sentenced to three years in the penitentiary for concealing assets of around 247,000 in bankruptcy, and the U.S. Supreme Court refused to review the case in October 1932.
 Goetz later returned to his Chicago career as a realtor.

-By 1963, Goetz resided in Foley, Alabama, where he served as a director of the Magnolia Springs Volunteer Fire Department in Foley, Alabama.
+By 1963, Goetz resided in Foley, Alabama, where he served as a director of the Magnolia Springs Volunteer Fire Department.

-Goetz died on April 4, 1972, and was buried in Pine Crest Cemetery in Baldwin, County, Alabama.
+Goetz died on April 4, 1972, and was buried in Pine Crest Cemetery in the town of Foley in Baldwin, County, Alabama.
+His wife Louise Guerin Goetz was buried with him in 1975.